matchmore/documentation/proximityDetection.md

 {: #quickstart}
 ### Quickstart
-Quickly create proximity detection for any types of `Device`.
+Quickly create proximity detection for any types of device.

 Follow these four steps to create proximity detection:
 1. Create a device to **feature proximity detection**